Wear Nothing But A Smile: Prominent Nude Activist Turner V. Stokes Dies At 90

 His longtime friend and colleague Bev Price, current president of AANR, says the fight over keeping Assateague's beach nude-friendly helped spur Stokes' activism.

-"I think he personally enjoyed that beach," Price told NPR, "and when it was threatened, he said, 'Over my nude body, I'm not going to let you take my beach away.' "
+"I think he personally enjoyed that beach," Price told NPR, "and when it was threatened, he said, 'Over my nude body.
+I'm not going to let you take my beach away.' "

 Erich Schuttauf, the interim executive director of AANR, met Stokes in 1998.